H-1B Visa Interview Questions Guide for 2025

 • Sample answer: I may apply for an extension, however, I am not certain yet.

-• What State would you live in the USA?
+• What city and state would you live in the USA?

-• I will be living in California, as my employer’s office is located in San Francisco.
+• Sample answer: I will be living in California, as my employer’s office is located in San Francisco.

 • Have you ever attended a university in the U.S.?

-• Yes, many years ago I came on a student visa.
+• Sample answer: Yes, many years ago I came on a student visa.

-• What kind of business does your sponsoring employer do?
+• What industry does your sponsoring employer operate in?

 • Sample answer: He owns a computer software company based out of California.